albertvillanova/fastpages/README.md

 ## Setup Instructions

 1. Generate a copy of this repo by clicking [on this link](https://github.com/fastai/fastpages/generate).

-   - Recall, **to select the checkbox `Include all branches`**.
+2. Wait for ~30 seconds, until your site is built and deployed.

-2. Navigate to your repo Settings tab, and in the GitHub Pages section, enable `gh-pages` as your Source branch.
+3. Navigate to your repo Settings tab, and in the GitHub Pages section, enable `gh-pages` as your Source branch.
+Click Save.

-3. After ~30 seconds, your site will be deployed and accessible.

 For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a fastpages blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.